-Later, Sue was keen to move on back to the top deck to see a South American band but a it was 11pm I pointed out she had slept that afternoon and I was tired, so she would have to go on her own.
+Later, Sue was keen to move on back to the top deck to see a South American band but it was 11 pm and I pointed out she had slept that afternoon and I was tired, so she would have to go on her own.

 We both hit the pillows.